Advanced Clinical Practice

 The School has been teaching online taught postgraduate programmes since 2008 and online learning is treated as seriously as in-person.
 Our digital teaching platform has a dedicated e-learning team to ensure the teaching runs smoothly and students have access to support and welfare staff throughout their studies.

-This programme is supported by an experienced team of a programme director, co-ordinator, administrator and course leaders and each student is provided with a personal tutor.
+This programme is supported by an experienced team including a programme director, a co-ordinator, an administrator and course organisers.
+Each student is provided with a cohort lead and student adviser.

 Key features of the programme are pre-recorded lectures that you can view at any time, study guides, textbook and journal excerpts and interactive online discussions, enabling students from a range of disciplines to bring their unique perspectives to build a community of online students.